RBI Updates Made Simple: 2024-2025 Guidelines, Monetary Policy & Key Changes

 • What is it?

-The interest rate at which RBI lends money to commercial banks (like SBI, HDFC, ICICI).
+The interest rate at which RBI lends money to commercial banks (like SBI, BOB, ICICI).

 • Why banks borrow?